Police officer who drove behind teens killed in crash faces criminal investigation

 The watchdog said a decision over potential disciplinary proceedings and any referral to the Crown Prosecution Service will be made at the end of the probe.

+The IOPC said its probe began three months ago to look into the nature of the police interaction with the boys before the collision and how appropriate the officers’ decisions and actions were.

+In a statement, the watchdog said a key part of the investigation was whether there was any point at which the officers’ decisions and actions in the police van constituted a pursuit.

-IOPC director David Ford said: “Our independent investigation is progressing well and I want to again thank the local community for the support provided to our investigation, including through the sharing of CCTV evidence.”
+IOPC director David Ford said: “Our independent investigation is progressing well and I want to again thank the local community for the support provided to our investigation, including through the sharing of CCTV evidence.

+“We would still encourage anyone who believes they have useful information to come forward to us.
+We are continuing to engage with local community leaders and elected officials to provide updates on our investigation.

+“I would like to emphasise again that we remain committed to establishing the facts of what happened.”